Kadxy/max-publish/README.md

 npm install
 ```

-1. Run the development server
+1. Start development server

 ```bash
 npm run dev
 ```

-1. Open [http://localhost:3000](http://localhost:3000) in your browser
+1. Open [http://localhost:3000](http://localhost:3000) to view your bookstore

+### Customization

+After installation, customize the template by:

+- Edit `lib/constants.ts` to add your books, company info, and translations
+- Replace images in `public/images/` with your own book covers and branding
+- Modify colors and styling in `tailwind.config.js`
+- Update company information in the footer and about sections

 ## Deployment to Vercel